fly-apps/lambdo/README.md

   bin/lambdo
 ```

+### Run on Fly.io

+The [`Dockerfile`](Dockerfile) in this repository will create a Docker image you can use to run this program.

+You can clone the repository and run `fly launch` to get started.

+Be sure to set the appropriate environment variables in your `fly.toml` file, and set sensitive variables via `fly secrets`.

+If you run the app within Fly.io, you can omit the following environment variables
+(they'll be picked up automatically based on where this app is deployed):

+* `LAMBDO_FLY_APP`
+* `LAMBDO_FLY_REGION`

 ## Your Code

 You need some code that reads in a JSON string from file `/tmp/events.json`.
 This is an array of arbitrary events that you create via the SQS queue.